floscr/vim-checkbox/README.markdown

 Simple plugin that toggles text checkboxes in Vim.
 Works great if you're using a markdown file for notes and todo lists.

+This fork uses the uppercase 'X' instead of 'x' which works better with [vimwiki]()

 Installation
 ------------